 Powered by a 321cc parallel-twin, it screams out an incredible 50HP.
 It will corner hard.
 It will want to wag its front wheel in the air if you give it too much throttle.
 It is light, extremely agile, and can get you into some serious trouble if you try to push its limits on the road.

-When you’ve been building motorcycles continuously since 1923, you can be expected to have learned by 2021 how to make one hell of a motorcycle.
-That truth shows nowhere better than in the 2021 BMW F 750 GS.
-The 853cc parallel-twin in this adventure tourer is an absolute gem, with 77 HP and 61 lb-ft of torque.
-It revs comfortably, isn’t at all twitchy with power output, and will sit happily in the low- to mid-revs all day, every day, for a cruise.
+The 853cc (yeah, this is that exception we mentioned earlier) parallel-twin in this adventure tourer is an absolute gem, with 77 HP and 61 lb-ft of torque.
+It revs comfortably, isn’t at all twitchy with power output, and will sit happily in the low- to mid-revs all day, every day, while cruising.